Branislav Ivković: 1996 local elections

 Ivković led the SPS's campaign in Belgrade in the 1996 Serbian local elections.
 The local party organization was divided during this time, with Ivković and incumbent Belgrade mayor Nebojša Čović leading rival factions.
 Rumours circulated that Ivković and Čović would be rivals for the mayor's office in the event of a SPS victory.
-In the event, the opposition Zajedno (English: Together) coalition won the Belgrade election.
+In the event, the opposition Zajedno (English: Together) coalition won a majority victory in the Belgrade election.
 State authorities did not initially accept the opposition's victories in Belgrade and other major cities, leading to an extended series of protests; the state's response to the protests was often violent.

 Ivković was rebuked for the SPS's poor performance in Belgrade.
-Following the initial reports of the SPS's defeat, he told party officials that "legal possibilities" existed for annulling a number of opposition mandates and giving the Socialists victory in a repeat vote.
+After initial reports of the SPS's defeat, he told party officials that "legal possibilities" existed for annulling a number of opposition mandates and giving the Socialists victory in a repeat vote.
 Opposition victories in several constituencies were indeed annulled by the city's election commission, and repeat elections were called for 27 November.
+Ivković was a vocal advocate of the repeat election process, at one time telling the Belgrade election commission, "If the results are what we expect and which we feel are right, we’ll quickly organize a city assembly because we have to continue living normally in this city."
 The opposition boycotted the repeat vote, describing the process as fraudulent, and several SPS and aligned candidates were accordingly declared elected by default.
-Ivković was a vocal supporter of the repeat elections, at one time telling the Belgrade election commission, "If the results are what we expect and which we feel are right, we’ll quickly organize a city assembly because we have to continue living normally in this city."

 The opposition protests continued after the repeat elections in Belgrade.
-Ivković planned for a "counter-protest" rally organized by Milošević's allies to end the controversy, but it instead resulted in increased protests from opponents of the administration.
-The Belgrade election commission later annulled the repeat elections and reinstated the victory of Zajedno in January 1997.
+Ivković helped to organize a "counter-protest" rally of Milošević's allies that was meant to end the controversy but instead resulted in increased protests from the administration's opponents.
+In January 1997, the Belgrade election commission annulled the repeat elections and reinstated the victory of Zajedno.
 Ivković said that the SPS would appeal the decision, but before this could happen he was replaced as the party's Belgrade leader by Dragan Tomić.
 In the aftermath of these events, Čović described Ivković as "the man most responsible" for the party's defeat in the city and accused him of election fraud.
-Ivković later remarked that he voted for his own dismissal as local SPS leader, having by this time lost his desire the continue in the role.
+Ivković later remarked that he voted for his own dismissal as local SPS leader, having by this time lost any desire the continue in the role.

-The Belgrade election commission's recognition of the opposition's victory did not bring an end to the election controversy, and the state authorities ultimately recognized the victory of Zajedno in Belgrade and other jurisdictions via a "lex specialis" in February 1997.
+The Belgrade election commission's recognition of the opposition's victory did not bring a final end to the election controversy, and the state authorities ultimately recognized the victory of Zajedno in Belgrade and other jurisdictions via a "lex specialis" in February 1997.
 Notwithstanding the broader controversy, Ivković was personally elected for New Belgrade's fourth division.

-Ivković, in his capacity as a University of Belgrade professor, later sought to initiate a dialogue with student leaders over the 1996–97 protests.
+Ivković later sought to initiate a dialogue with student leaders over the 1996–97 protests in his capacity as a University of Belgrade professor.
 The students responded, "Your hands are bloody, blood was spilled because of your counter rally.
 You are too late."